carolinafishes/carolinafishes.github.io/_posts/software/2019-08-04-TOAST_manual3.md

 <br>
 <iframe src="https://carolinafishes.github.io/images/TOAST_circlepack1.html" style='height: 100%; width: 100%;' frameborder="0"></iframe>
 <br>
 The size of the circles here indicate higher levels of missing data per leaf taxon.
-At a glace we can see that a big chunk of missing coverage is within a specific sphere of toothed whales (Odontoceti).
+At a glance we can see that a big chunk of missing coverage is within a specific sphere of toothed whales (Odontoceti).
 <br>
-Clicking around this plot you can zoom in an out of these spheres to get more detail.
+Clicking around this plot you can zoom in and out of these spheres to get more detail.
 <br>
 <br>
 To give an example with a threshold, let's again look at taxa with more than 1000 loci sampled.